Why do women in India tend to have an unsafe abortion even when it is legal?

 From pre-abortion counselling to the post-abortion care, you can expect to receive our best services and words of comfort.
-For a safe, legal and confidential abortion procedure, feel free to call or WhatsApp us and make an appointment.
+For a safe, legal and confidential abortion hospital in India, feel free to call or WhatsApp us and make an appointment.

 - Termination of Pregnancy and unsafe abortion, Best Practice & Research Clinical Obstetrics & Gynaecology; Volume 28, Issue 6, August 2014, Pages 859-869

 - “Illegal abortions cause of many maternal deaths – Times of India”.
 The Times of India.
 Retrieved 2 July 2018.